-- Attend school regularly/arrive to school on time

-- Do my personal best in school and at home

-- Have self-discipline
+- Attend school regularly/arrive to school on time - Do my personal best in school and at home - Have self-discipline - Respect and cooperate with other students and adults. - Have high expectations and establish goals. - Follow teachers' direction and obey all school rules.

-success.